Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Prior to granting the adoption, the caseworker will ensure that both the adoptive parents and birth family members understand that they have the option of participating in the exchange of correspondence.

-If only one party submits an application, the Post Adoption Registry will not contact the other party to see if they wish to participate in the exchange.
+If only one party submits an application, Records, Registry and Connections will not contact the other party to see if they wish to participate in the exchange.

-Adoptive parents and birth family members may contact the Post Adoption Registry at any time after the Adoption Order has been granted to submit an OIE application.
+Adoptive parents and birth family members may contact Records, Registry and Connections at any time after the Adoption Order has been granted to submit an OIE application.

-All correspondence is sent in to the Post Adoption Registry where it is reviewed to ensure it does not contain any identifying information.
+All correspondence is sent in to Records, Registry and Connections where it is reviewed to ensure it does not contain any identifying information.
 Correspondence is then forwarded to the other party by registered mail to ensure unclaimed mail is returned to our office.

 If correspondence cannot be forwarded for 3 consecutive years, the first party will be advised to stop sending correspondence.
 The exchange can resume when the second party contacts our office.